HOW DUNGOG BECAME THE

 “As Australia’s 2nd largest take-away coffee destination we have a responsibility to take the lead and find a solution to save cups from going to landfill.
 We’re please to be the pioneering partner of the Simply Cups program and excited that our Heatherbrae store is supporting the project at a community level”, said Clayton Ford, GM Corporate Affairs for 7-Eleven.
 “7-Eleven wishes the town of Dungog success with their program and are glad we can play a part in helping them to achieve their goal.”

-To launch the initiative, Dungog hosted a free event called Sustainability Spotlight on Dungog Shire on Sunday, May 26th at The James Theatre, Dungog.
+To prepare for the initiative, Dungog hosted a free event called Sustainability Spotlight on Dungog Shire on Sunday, May 26th at The James Theatre, Dungog.
 There were 18x 5 minute presentations about the different sustainability efforts the town is undertaking.

 Chris Collimore, Closed Loop’s Chief Commercial Officer attended and presented about the #CupRescue program, alongside Sarah and Praveen from 7-Eleven.